sunfounder/picar-x/docs/source/python_video_car.rst

     k = cv2.waitKey(1) & 0xFF

 ``waitKey()`` is a function of OpenCV waiting for key press events, and it is also the only way to get and process events in HighGUI.
-This function will only work when at least one HighGUI window is created and it is in an active state.
+This function only works if at least one HighGUI window has been created and is active.

 * `High-level GUI <https://docs.opencv.org/3.4/d7/dfc/group__highgui.html>`_
 * `waitKey - OpenCV <https://docs.opencv.org/3.4/d7/dfc/group__highgui.html#ga5628525ad33f52eab17feebcfba38bd7>`_